 I’m not exaggerating when I say these blood suckers are super toxic.
 I had the bites swell up more than a few inches!
 It’s still a mystery how I am the only one out of three that became mosquito food, even though we all use the same repellent…

 When we finally left the Boscobel House and Gardens and made it to town, we happened across the Modern Maker’s Market.
-We were pretty lucky because it’s only scheduled for 3 weekends of the year.
+We were pretty lucky because it’s only scheduled for a couple of weekends each year.

 Honesty, we had way too much fun: browsing, talking to the vendors, trying out the samples, and leaving with a few souvenirs.
 If you have a flexible schedule, definitely come on a weekend when this takes place!